Title talk is 'nonsense', says Vettel

 Ferrari star Sebastian Vettel says any talk of a Formula One title triumph is "nonsense" at this early stage, despite his strong start to the season.

-And although Vettel got the better of Hamilton and Valtteri Bottas in Australia and Bahrain, he still considers Mercedes to be the favourites in Shanghai.
+And although Vettel got the better of Hamilton and Valtteri Bottas in Australia and Bahrain, he still considers Mercedes to be the favorites in Shanghai.

 "We'll certainly try to have a different outcome to that."